Skip to main content

 When They Behave the Same

-For plain words with no special characters, phrase and regex are identical:
+For plain words with no special characters, phrase and regex are identical: No difference here because house has no special regex characters.

 When It Actually Matters